Directive: Utilization of Gas Appliances in Show Rooms

 To define permitting requirements when installing and replacing gas appliances used for display purposes in a showroom.

-Note: BC Safety Authority issues gas installation permits for the Province of British Columbia, except for these noted municipalities; /permits-approvals/installation-permits/gas for natural gas only.
+Note: BC Safety Authority issues gas installation permits for the Province of British Columbia, except for these noted municipalities; for natural gas only.

 Municipalities issue gas installation permits for single family dwellings or if the gas meter pressure is 2PSI or less, and/or if the total connected load to the gas meter is 409,600 BTU/hr or less